Niobium pentaiodide

-Niobium(V) iodide is the inorganic compound with the formula Nb2I10.
+Niobium pentaiodide is the inorganic compound with the formula Nb2I10.
 Its name comes from the compound's empirical formula, NbI5.
 It is a diamagnetic, yellow solid that hydrolyses readily.
 The compound adopts an edge-shared bioctahedral structure, which means that two NbI5 units are joined by a pair of iodide bridges.
 There is no bond between the Nb centres.
 Niobium(V) chloride, niobium(V) bromide, tantalum(V) chloride, tantalum(V) bromide, and tantalum(V) iodide, all share this structural motif.

-Synthesis and structure
+Preparation

 Niobium pentaiodide forms from the reaction of niobium with iodine: